MathhewDu/COM3504/README.md

 MongoDB,
 Client/server communication.
 Connection to the knowledge graph(Not fully achieved).
-But not working both offline because we encountered a blockage when using serviceWorker.

 For UPload Image function: After uploading an Image, the website should be refreshed to view the new adding(not-auto).